 The school maintained a separate fund for transport fee, but it made certain adjustments by way of transfer to/from general fund to the transport fund, the reason for which seemed to be deficit/surplus in fund account.
 It was further noted that the school failed to disclose transport fees in the income and expenditure account rather it was presented directly in designated funds maintained by the school as Transport Fund.
 While these are revenue receipts collected by school, the school did not route the incomes and expenses in relation to these fee heads through income and expenditure account.
-Also, the school did not include transport fee in its the proposal for fee increase for FY 2018-2019 submitted to the Directorate.
-Based on financial statements for FY 2017-2018, the following were the incomes and expenses against earmarked levies:
+Also, the school did not include transport fee in its the proposal for fee increase for FY 2019-2020 submitted to the Directorate.
+Based on financial statements for FY 2018-2019, the following were the incomes and expenses against earmarked levies:

 Earmarked Fee Income (INR) Expenses (INR) Surplus (INR)

-Termina Α В C=A-B
+A В C=A-B

-Transport Fees^ 12,09,550 11,06,751
+Transport Fees^ 9,90,745 11,78,748 (1,88,003)

-Multimedia Fees 8,67,110 1,02,799
+Multimedia Fees 8,93,450 3,27,296 5,66,154

-Activity Fees CAN ARCHIVE THE PARTY OF THE PA 3,52,374 5,14,736
+Activity Fees 6,87,600 6,87,600

-Assessment Fees 3,96,800 3,96,800
+Assessment Fees 8,84,400 8,84,400

-9,20,400

-Science & CPP Fees 10,31,847 9,20,400
+Science & CPP Fees 10,01,568 10,01,568

-The school did not apporti 10,01,047 10,31,847

-A The school did not apportion depreciation on vehicles used for transportation of students in the expenses stated in table above for creating fund for replacement of vehicles, which should have been done to ensure that the cost of vehicles is apportioned to the students using the transport facility during the life of the vehicles.
+[^] The school did not apportion depreciation on vehicles used for transportation of students in the expenses stated in table above for creating fund for replacement of vehicles, which should have been done to ensure that the cost of vehicles is apportioned to the students using the transport facility during the life of the vehicles.

-The curplus in activity fees, assessment fees and science & CPP fees are reflected since the school did not provide details of expenses incurred by the school against such earmarked levies.
+The surplus in activity fees, assessment fees and science & CPP fees are reflected since the school did not provide details of expenses incurred by the school against such earmarked levies.
 Thus, actual surplus or deficit against such earmarked levies could not be determined.
 Also, the school has been generating surplus from operation of transport service and multimedia service, which has been utilised for meeting other expenses of the school, which is not in accordance with provisions of DSEA&R, 1973.
 Therefore, the school is instructed to collect earmarked levies strictly on no-profit no-loss basis.

 Further, the school was asked to confirm whether the school had collected Activity Fees, Assessment Fees and Science Fees & CPP from the students during FY 2016-2017 since no incomes were disclosed under these heads in the audited financial statements for FY 2016-2017.
-Also, the school was asked to submit the supporting documents in respect of above mentioned levies for FY 2017-2018 and FY 2018-2019.
+Also, the school was asked to submit the supporting documents in respect of above mentioned levies for FY 2017-2018 and FY 2018-

+^{} The school failed to provide the details of expenses against activity fees, assessment fees and science & CPP fees.

+2019.
 However, the school neither gave its confirmation whether these are old earmarked levies or whether it started collecting these from FY 2017-2018 and onwards, nor did it submit the requested supporting documents.

-\The school failed to provide the details of expenses against activity fees, assessment fees and science & CPP fees.

-The afore, even in absence of requisite information, it appears that the school started co.l. starg new earmarked levies in the name of Activity Fees, Assessment Fees and Science Fee: & CPP from FY 2017-2018 and onwards.
+Therefore, even in absence of requisite information, it appears that the school started collecting new earmarked levies in the name of Activity Fees, Assessment Fees and Science Fees & CPP from FY 2017-2018 and onwards.
 Further, the school did not provide details of expenses incurred against these earmarked levies indicating that the school started collecting these earmarked levies without any defined purpose for the purpose of profiteering and commercialization of education.